 Provide the surface fleet and other assigned assets with depot level maintenance, engineering, supply,

 logistics and information services to support Coast Guard missions.

 The SFLC organization is comprised of a Workforce Services Division, five shared service divisions and the

 Coast Guard Yard, and five product lines.
-See Inside the SFLC
+See SFLC Organization